gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We are exposing the new API that our improved dependency reports are using.
 It provides a powerful for developing your own custom dependency reports.
 It also allows to develop smart build logic that can make decisions based on the content of the dependency graph.

-The best way to start with the new API is to take a look at the Javadocew for <a href="javadoc/org/gradle/api/artifacts/ResolvedConfiguration.html#getResolutionResult()">`ResolvedConfiguration.getResolutionResult()`</a>.
+The best way to start with the new API is to take a look at the Javadocs for <a href="javadoc/org/gradle/api/artifacts/ResolvedConfiguration.html#getResolutionResult()">`ResolvedConfiguration.getResolutionResult()`</a>.

 **The new resolution API is not stable yet and may change with the next releases.
 Therefore you will get a warning when you are using it.**

+### Build comparison plugin (unstable)

+To find out more about our plans for this plugin, have a read of the [build-migration-verification](https://github.com/gradle/gradle/blob/master/design-docs/build-migration-verification.md) specification.

 ### Bootstrap plugin (experimental)

 We would like to make it as easy as possible to migrate from a different build tool to Gradle.
 This release includes an experimental [Bootstrap plugin](userguide/bootstrap_plugin.html).
 For Gradle 1.3 we plan to have it stable and of production quality.

+### JSR-330 dependency injection for plugins and tasks (unstable)

+We've taken some steps towards allowing JSR-330 style dependency injection for plugins and tasks.
+At this stage, the changes are mostly internal.
+To find out why we want to use dependency injection, and our plans for this, have a read of the [dependency-injection-for-plugins](https://github.com/gradle/gradle/blob/master/design-docs/dependency-injection-for-plugins.md) specification.

+At this stage, only internal Gradle services are available for injection.
+Over time we will add public services that can be injected into plugin and task implementations.

 ## Upgrading from Gradle 1.1